 Grievances: Lawyers Must Act Ethically

-The Alaska Bar Association has several ways to ensure that lawyers in Alaska conduct their legal practices with the highest ethical standards.
+The Alaska Bar Association strives to ensure that lawyers in Alaska conduct their legal practices with the highest ethical standards.
 All lawyers who are licensed to practice in Alaska are governed by ethical rules, known as the Rules of Professional Conduct, adopted by the Alaska Supreme Court.

-If you believe that a lawyer has acted unethically or question the conduct of a lawyer, you may make a written complaint to the Alaska Bar Association for investigation.
+If you believe that a lawyer has acted unethically or question the conduct of a lawyer, you may make a written complaint to the Alaska Bar Association for review/investigation.

 Examples of Misconduct